mainmatter/mainmatter.com/_posts/2020-08-03-the-true-cost-of-a-quickfix.md

 things, on the time the quick-fix spends as tech debt and the future features it impacts.

-> "An atomic habit is a regular practice or routine that is not only small and
+> An atomic habit is a regular practice or routine that is not only small and
-> easy to do but is also the source of incredible power; a component of the system
+> easy to do but is also the source of incredible power; a component of the
-> of compound growth.
-Bad habits repeat themselves again and again not because you
+> system of compound growth.
+Bad habits repeat themselves again and again not
-> don't want to change, but because you have the wrong system for change" <author>&mdash;  Atomic
+> because you don't want to change, but because you have the wrong system for
-> Habits by James Clear</author>
+> change <author>Atomic Habits by James Clear</author>

 ### Prevention